 We maintain a 401(k) savings plan that allows participants, including our Named Executive Officers, to defer up to 60% of cash compensation (subject to applicable IRS guidelines).
-Eligible participants are all employees of Heartland Bank or State Bank of Lincoln.
+Eligible participants are all employees of Heartland Bank.
 Our Named Executive Officers are eligible to participate in the 401(k) plan on the same basis as all other employees.
-We may provide employer matching contributions under the 401(k) plan.
+We provide employer matching contributions under the 401(k) plan.